jly02/jly02/README.md

 ### What I'm Up To

-Currently, I'm a research assistant contributing to the [HPDIC](https://hpdic.github.io/).
+Currently, I'm a research assistant at the [HPDIC](https://hpdic.github.io/) lab.
 My work is about designing and implementing cryptographic protocols which leverage caching and the power of [homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption) to accelerate encryption operations for large batches of data (see: [RacheAL](https://github.com/jly02/RacheAL)).

 ### How to Reach Me